nathanshearer/bdbusy/readme.txt

     Set the block size to N bytes.
 Default 4096 bytes.
   --delay N
     Set the delay between reads to N seconds.
 Default 5 seconds.
+  --email mail@example.com
+    Set the e-mail address where failure notifications should be sent.
   -h, --help
     Display this help message and exit.
   -n N